MikeWilbert/pyTurb/docs_pyTurb.md

 #### Friction scale

-Considering a differenctial equation, where the velocity is only changed by the linear friction force
+Consider a differenctial equation, where the velocity is only changed by the linear friction force
-$$ \partial_t \mathbf{u} = - \alpha \mathbf{u} $$
+$$ \partial_t \mathbf{u} = - \alpha \mathbf{u}. $$
-we find a solution of the form
+Then we find a solution of the form
 $$\mathbf{u}  \propto e^{- \alpha t}.$$
 Here we see, that the coefficient $\alpha$ acts as the inverse of the time scale the linear friction acts on.
-By conservation of energy (see e.g. the original paper by Kraichnan) the maximum spatial scale reached by the inverse cascade as a function of time $t$ is given by (Kraichnan, 1967)
+By conservation of energy (see e.g. the original paper by Kraichnan) the maximum spatial scale reached by the inverse cascade as a function of time $t$ is given by
 $$L(t) \approx \epsilon^{1/2} t^{3/2}.$$
-$\epsilon$ denotes energy dissipation rate.
+$\epsilon$ denotes the energy dissipation rate.
 Setting $\alpha$ as the inverse time in this formula leads an expression for the friction scale
 $$k_\alpha \approx \frac{1}{L_\alpha} \approx \epsilon^{-1/2} \alpha^{3/2}.$$
 By means of that relation we can specify the friction scale by setting the friction coefficient as
 $$\begin{equation}
   \boxed{\alpha = \epsilon^{1/3} k_\alpha^{3/2}}.
 \end{equation}$$
-The energy dissipation $\epsilon$ must be equal to the energy production rate induced by the forcing, which we can specify explcitely by construction by the forcing term, as we will see later in this document.
+The energy dissipation $\epsilon$ must be equal to the energy production rate induced by the forcing, which we can specify explcitely by construction of the forcing term, as we will see later in this document.

 #### Dissipation scale